Alprazolam: Interactions

 Alprazolam is primarily metabolized via CYP3A4.
 Combining CYP3A4 inhibitors such as cimetidine, erythromycin, norfluoxetine, fluvoxamine, itraconazole, ketoconazole, nefazodone, propoxyphene, and ritonavir delay the hepatic clearance of alprazolam, which may result in its accumulation and increased severity of its side effects.

 Imipramine and desipramine have been reported to increase an average of 31% and 20% respectively by the concomitant administration of alprazolam tablets.
 Combined oral contraceptive pills reduce the clearance of alprazolam, which may lead to increased plasma levels of alprazolam and accumulation.

 Alcohol is one of the most common interactions; alcohol and alprazolam taken in combination have a synergistic effect on one another, which can cause severe sedation, behavioral changes, and intoxication.
 The more alcohol and alprazolam taken, the worse the interaction.
+Similarly, the use of prescribed or illicit opioids with alprazolam can cause life-threatening respiratory depression.
 Combination of alprazolam with the herb kava can result in the development of a semi-comatose state.
 Plants in the genus Hypericum, including St. John's wort, conversely can lower the plasma levels of alprazolam and reduce its therapeutic effect.

 Pharmacology

-Alprazolam binds at the α1β3γ2 GABAA receptor.
+Alprazolam binds at the α1β3γ2 GABA_{A} receptor.
 Alprazolam with red space-filling carbon atoms. γ2 receptor subunit in mint green.
 The α1' subunit is hidden.

-Alprazolam is a GABA_{A} receptor positive allosteric modulator.When it binds to the receptor, effects of GABA are enhanced, leading to inhibition of neurons in the brain.
+Alprazolam is a GABA_{A} receptor positive allosteric modulator.
+When it binds to the receptor, effects of GABA are enhanced, leading to inhibition of neurons in the brain.
 This results in effects including reduced anxiety, muscle relaxant, and anticonvulsant activity.
 The activity of alprazolam in the central nervous system is dose-dependent.